 Choosing the right platform to build your online store is a BIG decision and it can define the roadmap of your business.
 There are tons of tools out there that offer a wide range of features you’d ideally look for in an eCommerce platform, but the question is which is the right eCommerce platform for your business and needs?

-In this article, we did a head-to-head comparison of Shopify vs Weebly and discussed all the major features that these platforms offer.
+we did a head-to-head comparison of Shopify vs Weebly and discussed all the major features that these platforms offer.

 Having said that, there’s no one-size-fits-all here.

 With a range of third-party apps and powerful features, there’s nothing that beats Shopify when it comes to building an online store.
 From the wide Shopify theme range to the flexibility of customization options for your store design, Shopify caters to the needs of anyone who is looking to scale.

 Weebly, on the other hand, is best for small businesses, offering all the essential features you’d need to build your online store.
 It’s also really simple to use and modern, so you get professionally designed templates, themes, and a good range of tools.